jainambarbhaya1509/DevPilot/README.md

 ## 📜 License

 MIT License — do whatever you want, but don't blame me if you get caught using it in a real interview 😄

 ---

-## ⭐️ Fun Disclaimer

-This tool is **for educational and entertainment purposes only**.
-Please respect exam integrity policies.
-But hey... what you do on localhost stays on localhost.

----